SAP/gigya-android-sdk/sdk-core/README.md

   android:value="@string/wechat_app_id" />
 ```

+**Note:**
-**Note:** The WeChatProviderWrapper class is set to reference the “R.string.wechat_app_id" string reference.
+The WeChatProviderWrapper class is set to reference the “R.string.wechat_app_id" string reference.
+If you plan to bundle the wrapper within library use "context.getResources().getIdentifier("wechat_app_id", "string", context.getPackageName()" instead.

 Create a sub folder in the root of your project called "wxapi".
 In that folder, create an activity named WXEntryActivity, which must contain the following: